Credit Card in the Netherlands: The Basics

 How Credit Card Companies Make Money?

-• Second, credit card companies impose various fees on cardholders, including annual fees, late payment fees, balance transfer fees, and cash advance fees.
+• Fees: Credit card companies often charge various fees, including annual fees, late payment fees, cash advance fees, and foreign transaction fees.
 These fees contribute to their profitability.

 Dutch Credit Card Mastercard Gold in Netherlands